uio-bmi/dagsim/docs/_sources/tutorials/selection_and_stratification.rst.txt

 We decided on this way of defining the node to keep the processes of specifying the indices of the missing entries and removing the corresponding values separate.

-Note that the data with the missing entries would be saved as the output of the :code:`Missing` node itself rather than that of the :code:`underlying_value` node itself.
+Note that the data with the missing entries would be saved as the output of the :code:`Missing` node itself rather than that of the :code:`underlying_value` node.
 The output of the latter would be the complete data without any missing entries.
 If you with to discard the complete data, you can use the :code:`observed=False` argument when defining the :code:`underlying_value` node.

 In the following, we explore how you can simulate missing values according to the three types of missing data models defined in `Rubin (1976) <http://math.wsu.edu/faculty/xchen/stat115/lectureNotes3/Rubin%20Inference%20and%20Missing%20Data.pdf>`_.